 We're glad you're here!

-We are an open and affirming communion recognizing the value and dignity of every person, in our God given diversity regardless of your heritage, culture, financial status, sexual orientation, age, gender, or marital status.
+We are an open and affirming communion recognizing the value and dignity of every person, in our God-given diversity regardless of your heritage, culture, financial status, sexual orientation, sexual identity, age, gender, or marital status.

 We celebrate all seven sacraments with the two major sacraments being Baptism and Holy Communion in obedience to the teaching of Jesus Christ.